Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Mirror symmetry for the disk amplitudes

 The mirror B-model to the toric Calabi-Yau threefold $\cX$ is another non-compact Calabi-Yau hypersurface $Y\subset \bC^2\times (\bC^*)^2$, constructed as the Hori-Vafa mirror \cite{HV00}.
-It contains a distinguished mirror curve $C\subset\{ (0,0) \}\times (\bC^*)^2$.
-We simply state the relevant results in the most elementary way, and refer to \cite{AV00, AKV02} for the mirror prediction of the disk amplitudes from $Y$.
+It is equivalent to an affine mirror curve $C_q \subset (\bC^*)^2$.
+We state the relevant mirror prediction for disk amplitudes from \cite{AV00, AKV02}.